Heading 1 ## Heading 2 ### Heading 3 #### Heading 4 ##### Heading 5 ###### Heading 6

 Ordered and unordered lists can be mixed, with either being a sub-list of the other.

-Paragraphs can be included as list items.
-If they are prefixed with a blank line, they will be preceded by a line break.
+Paragraphs can be included as list items if they are prefixed with a blank line and preceded by a line break.
 To skip the line break, add two spaces at the end of the previous line.

 1. First ordered list item.
 2. Second ordered list item.
 1. First ordered sub-list item.
 2. Second ordered sub-list item.
 3. Third ordered list item. * First unordered sub-list item. * Second unordered sub-list item.
 A paragraph within the second unordered sub-list item. * First unordered list item.
 1. First ordered sub-list item. - This is also an unordered list item. + So is this.